Want to implement your Carbon Farm Plan?

 What does the funding pay for?

 The program will pay 100% for the planning, permitting, and design costs.
-Construction cost-share ranges from 75-100%; funding will pay 100% for planting practices, while other practices are 75% (i.e. compost, filter strips).
+Construction cost-share ranges from 75-100% depending upon the practice: funding will pay 100% for planting practices, while other practices are 75% (i.e. compost, filter strips).

 Where is the funding coming from?